lavollmer/portfolio-lauradev/README.md

 The about section was simpler, featuring a biography and avatar picture.
 I completed the contact section with a button to navigate to LinkedIn.
 The footer includes links to different parts of the web page, icons to various social media sites, and a copyright statement.

+After completing the general design, I went back to fine tune various pieces such as hover states, alignment of text and images, mobile images, correct links for navigation.

 Overall, I loved what I created and excited to share it with others.
 I completed this website in 1.5 days.
 I look forward to adding more features as time progresses.